moay/server-for-symfony-flex/docs/topics/configuration.md

 If you use both the proxy functionality **and** custom official repos, the official endpoint responses will be used only for recipes that are not available in your repos.

 **Attention:** If a newer version of a recipe is published on the official endpoint, it will be considered the correct recipe for the request even if you have an older recipe in your local repos.

+### Using of private Packagist

+There is no package link for private recipes by default.
+If you use private packagist, you can set its address with this parameter:

+    env(PRIVATE_PACKAGIST_URL): The url to your private packagist (without trailing slash)

+This address will be used to generate package link for every private recipe.